VocSegMRI: Multimodal Learning for Precise Vocal Tract Segmentation in Real-time MRI: Abstract

 \section{Abstract}

-Accurately segmenting articulatory structures in real-time magnetic resonance imaging (rtMRI) remains challenging, as most existing methods rely almost entirely on visual cues.
-Yet synchronized acoustic and phonological signals provide complementary context that can enrich visual information and improve precision.
-In this paper, we introduce VocSegMRI, a multimodal framework that integrates video, audio, and phonological inputs through cross-attention fusion for dynamic feature alignment.
-To further enhance cross-modal representation, we incorporate a contrastive learning objective that improves segmentation performance even when the audio modality is unavailable at inference.
-Evaluated on a sub-set of USC-75 rtMRI dataset, our approach achieves state-of-the-art performance, with a Dice score of 0.95 and a 95th percentile Hausdorff Distance (HD$_{95}$) of 4.20 mm, outperforming both unimodal and multimodal baselines.
-Ablation studies confirm the contributions of cross-attention and contrastive learning to segmentation precision and robustness.
-These results highlight the value of integrative multimodal modeling for accurate vocal tract analysis.
+Accurate segmentation of articulatory structures in real-time MRI (rtMRI) remains challenging, as existing methods rely primarily on visual cues and overlook complementary information from synchronized speech signals.
+We propose VocSegMRI, a multimodal framework integrating video, audio, and phonological inputs via cross-attention fusion and a contrastive learning objective that improves cross-modal alignment and segmentation precision.
+Evaluated on USC-75 and further validated via zero-shot transfer on USC-TIMIT, VocSegMRI outperforms unimodal and multimodal baselines, with ablations confirming the contribution of each component.